 After that, it was a relatively easy jungle path, which took us 20 minutes to reach the top.

 Once we were on top of Bukit Terisek, we enjoyed the superb panoramic lowlands, hills, and mountains.
 The elevation gave us a clear view of Gunung Tahan, 2187 meters, the highest peak in Peninsular Malaysia, as the weather was good.

-The canopy walk is about 100m from the first viewpoint mid-way to Bukit Terisek.
-You only need to follow the boardwalk, and you will reach the starting point of the canopy walk.
+The rainforest canopy walk is about 100m from the first viewpoint mid-way to Bukit Terisek.
+You only need to follow the boardwalk and reach the starting point of the canopy walk.

-The canopy walk is constructed high up on the treetops, has 530 meters long, is one of the longest in the world.
+The canopy walk is constructed high up on the treetops, 530 meters long, and was once the world’s longest canopy walkway.

 All the suspension bridges are netted on both sides.
-So it is pretty safe even if you slip at the height of 40 meters above the ground!
+So it is safe even if you slip 40 meters above the ground!